 This owl ear bud case is a good project for anyone who enjoys hand sewing and getting creative with embroidery stitches.

-If you are new to using wool felt, this project for making a phone case has more information.
+If you are new to using wool felt, this project for making a phone case has more tips.

 The owl has 3 main pieces: the grey back, the white belly pouch, and the grey head (backed with white felt).